 The "I Vape, I Vote" movement has also claimed credit for the election of Republican Senator Ron Johnson.

 His support for vaping started before his reelection campaign when he wrote the FDA after the "Deeming Rule" was announced, demanding to know why such stringent measures were called for.
 Vapers rewarded him with a groundswell of support which many felt was responsible for his successful reelection to the Senate--not least of all himself.
 After his victory, Johnson thanked vapers.

 "You made tonight possible; I truly appreciate it.
 I will be on your side," he promised.
 Johnson has been true to his word.
 He has been one of the only real vaping advocates we've seen in politics over the last couple of years.

-Johnson urged caution and more research rather than an outright ban on vaping when the so-called vaping illness struck last year (subsequent research eventually showed it had nothing to do with legal e-cig use and was linked to illegal cannabis pods tainted with vitamin E acetate), objected to the White House flavor ban proposed in September and then applauded Trump's reversal on the flavor ban with a celebratory Tweet:
+Johnson urged caution and more research rather than an outright ban on vaping when the so-called vaping illness struck last year (subsequent research eventually showed it was linked to illegal cannabis pods tainted with vitamin E acetate), objected to the White House flavor ban proposed in September and then applauded Trump's reversal on the flavor ban with a celebratory Tweet:

 Senator Johnson's story proves that vape advocacy works and making your voice heard can make a difference.
 If you vape and you vote, now is the time to let your favored Presidential candidate know where you stand!

 Try our premium organic vape juice today!